roytang/blog/content/quotes/tic.md

 ### 444

-<hunter> we should refer to colors IRL by winona status
+&lt;hunter&gt; we should refer to colors IRL by winona status

 * hunter for fixing na yung traffic light!

 ---